8 MIN READ

 The Benefits of an Informal Approach

-Formal disputes are time consuming and expensive, and can ruin team relationships.
-They may lead to high levels of stress for everyone involved, as well as lower morale, and increased absenteeism and staff turnover.
+Formal disputes are time-consuming and expensive, and can ruin team relationships.
+They may lead to high levels of stress for everyone involved, as well as lower morale and an increase in absenteeism and staff turnover.
 Research has shown that most people prefer mediation to bringing a formal grievance, and there is evidence to suggest that people who use it tend to be more satisfied with the outcome.